Ottpocket/Exploration-of-Learner-Data-with-VAEs/README.md

 a.
 Q-matrix is multiplied by the weight matrix to give interpretability.

 The input and output layer both had 28 layers because the tests fed into the network had 28 questions.
 The stochastic layer had 3 dimensions because the assessment tested 3 hidden knowledge traits.
 The paper gave room for several extensions.
 The author chose to focus on the following:
+1)	How does model architecture affect quality?
-1)	How much data is necessary for the VAE to get good data?
+2)	How much data is necessary for the VAE uncover both test and student data with high correlation to ground truth?
-2)	Are the predictions invariant to the distribution of the activation function?
+3)	Are the predictions invariant to the distribution of the activation function?
 a.
 Double exponential vs Normal
 b.
 Quantiles of gamma vs Normal
 i.
 Bin the gammas into quantiles and match correlation with normal quantiles
-3)	How does model architecture affect quality?
-4)	What happens if the student knowledge is correlated?
+4)	What happens if the student knowledge is nested?
 a.
 Some hidden knowledge creates others, i.e. Using algebra to solve a trig problem
 b.
 Some components have covariance. i.e. reading skill affects writing skill
 5)	A future direction would be what to do if only a partially defined Q matrix is available.